TurkeyWorld

 Access ways to the Istanbul Carpet Museum

-The Istanbul Carpet Museum is accessible via bus, Istanbul Metro, Istanbul Marmara Train Line, and Istanbul tram, all of which are very inexpensive options for traveling in Turkey and Istanbul.
+The Istanbul Carpet Museum is accessible via bus, metro, Marmara Train Line, and tram, which are inexpensive transportation options in Turkey and Istanbul.

 Related Articles